 Most macro variables can be set with quoted text like this, as well as indexed elements of macro arrays Buf0-Buf7.
 For example, Buf0="FAIL" can be displayed with the (A) alphanumeric format option, such as via Mtr0=Buf0(A).

-Note that when assigning 4-character (or less) strings to an intermediate variable like UA above, the characters are stored in the same left-to-right significance as written, such that UA="1234" would be stored as hex 31323334.
-This is the opposite of what happens with a String Array assignment such Buf0#a="1234", which stores string characters starting at the least-significant fraction end of the 8-byte array element (lowest in memory on Windows systems.)
+As noted previously, when assigned to most numeric variables the characters are stored in the same left-to-right significance as written, such that UA="1234" would be stored as hex 31323334.
+This is the opposite of what happens with a Buf0-7 string storage assignment such Buf0#a="1234", which stores string characters starting at the least-significant fraction end of the 8-byte array element (lowest in memory on Windows systems.)
 This would result in 00000000.34333231 if displayed with the (H) hexadecimal display option.
 Instead of the (A) option you should thus use one of the Buf0-7 string storage formats discussed below.

 Strings are saved via commands like: